Tuesday, 13 July 2021

 To take off makeup (a) depending how much I'm wearing and (b) depends on how tired I am to take my makeup off and cleanse my face.
 I will use eye makeup remover (from the Botanics range though I'm using one from my Birchbox currently), then I'll use a face wipe then I'll either wash my face and/or use cleanser.
 I'll use my spritz then finish off with night moisturiser.

 These reusable cotton pads I actually make myself and they are a must-have in my skin care routine.
 I gave some to my PA and her and her daughter love them too.
-With my reusable cotton pads I'll use them for a few days rinsing them out after use and hanging them to dry and then I'll put them in the wash.
-I sell them in my Etsy shop or if you can crochet here's a tutorial for them.
+With my reusable cotton pads I'll use them for a few days rinsing them out after use and hanging them to dry and then I'll put them in the wash - here's a tutorial for them.
 They are much more environmentally friendly than single use disposable cotton pads though I've found they don't work unfortunately with liquids so I still occasionally do use the odd disposable cotton pad here and there but very rarely, probably only when I use eye makeup remover or nail polish remover and similar liquid products.